xianglingzhang/KunlunDocs/docs/filter/bloom_filter.md

 ```
 inline void Clear();
 ```
-Clear the current state of bloom filter, and sets the `projected_element_num` back to 0.
+Clear the contents of bloom filter, and sets the `projected_element_num` back to 0.

 ## Use
 ### Serialization